-As I write this last of our eNewsletters, I’m sitting next to her bed in her assisted living room.
-The stark truth is she is dying.
-She’s 93 and really she’s had a very good life.
-She told me she’s not afraid of dying and for this I’m grateful.
+A year ago this month, I was sitting next to my mother as she was making her exit from this world.
+She was 93 when she finally let go on December 14.
+She had a very good life.
+She told me she wasn’t afraid of dying and for that I was very grateful.
 Mom never talked about her feelings about death.
-So the calm with which she told me how she felt is comforting even in the midst of the on again, off again sadness I feel.
-This is the extreme time of change none of us ever wants to arrive.
+So the calm with which she told me how she felt was comforting even when I was in the midst of the on again, off again sadness I felt about being in our last days together.
+It was the extreme time of change none of us ever wants to arrive.
 Yet endings are part of life, and thankfully, life goes on.

 Loss of Loved Ones

 As I got to know you this past year, some of you told me how you’d experienced the heart-breaking loss of your mother, father, siblings and closest friends.
 As hard as it is, death and loss are part of life.
 We are always in the midst of love, the discovery of our experience of love and affection, the loss of the people we make the object of our love.
 Life and death is the ebb and flow of life.

 Yet Christmas is symbolic of the powerful new birth of our inner power and love we have yet to discover that transforms the world around us.
 The Christmas story is one of new beginnings even in the midst of political demands (Joseph and Mary traveling to Judea to be counted for the census, hence tax).
 Whether you’re rich, or poor, with family or not, we’re asked to give birth to and protect our grandest ideas, dreams and love no matter what else is going on around us.